hissssst/pathex/guides/tutorials/basics.md

 It won't take more than 5 minutes.

 As README says, Pathex is a library for working with collections and nested key-value structures.
-Pathex uses powerful functional abstraction called lens (in Pathex we call it path or path-closure, you'll later see why).
+Pathex uses a powerful functional abstraction called a lens (in Pathex we call it path or path-closure, you'll later see why).
-Path is a basically a path to value in nested structure, almost like filesystem path.
+Path is a basically a path to a value in a nested structure, almost like filesystem path.

 ## Create paths

 First of all, we need to know how to create paths.
-Path can be created with `Pathex.path/2` macro.
+A path can be created with the `Pathex.path/2` macro.

 For example: